meinaart/cypress-plugin-snapshots/README.md

 {
-  "createDiffImage": true,       // Should a "diff image" be created, can be disabled for performance "threshold": 0.01,             // Amount in pixels or percentage before snapshot image is invalid "thresholdType": "percent",    // Can be either "pixels" or "percent" }
+  "createDiffImage": true,       // Should a "diff image" be created, can be disabled for performance "threshold": 0.01,             // Amount in pixels or percentage before snapshot image is invalid "thresholdType": "percent",    // Can be either "pixel" or "percent" }
 ```